uptonking/note4yaoo/lib-db-datalog-community.md

 - I like the design choices of Datalog for the query language and Relations for the data model.
   - This contrasts with the typical choices made for graph databases where the word graph seems to make **links** a mandatory query and representation tool.

+- 🆚️ You mention how Cypher is not much of an improvement over CTE in SQL, I was wondering if you could expand on this point a bit if possible?
+  - Some part of me is considering using Apache AGE graph extension for postgres, but another part wonders whether it's worth it considering CTE's can do a lot very similarly.
+- Perhaps I should start by clarifying that I am talking about the number of queries the Cypher language can express, without any vendor-specific extensions, since my consideration was whether to use it as the query language for my own database.
+And **Cypher is of course much more convenient to _type_ than SQL for expressing graph traversals** - it was built for that.
+  - With that understanding, **any cypher pattern can be translated into a series of joins and projections in SQL**, and **any recursive query in cypher can be translated into a recursive CTE**.
+  - Theoretically, SQL with recursive CTE is not Turing complete (unless you also add in window functions in recursive CTE, which I don't think any of the Cypher databases currently provide), whereas Datalog with function symbol is.
+  - Practically, you can easily write a shortest path query in pure Datalog without recourse to built-in algorithms, and at least in Cozo it executes essentially as a variant of Dijkstra's algorithm.
+  - I'm not sure I can do that in Cypher.
+I don't think it is doable.
+- Otherwise the thing I have noticed **with the datalog (as well as prolog) syntax, is you are able to build a vocabulary of re-usable queries, in a much more usable was than any of the solutions I've seen in SQL**, or other similar languages.
+  - It thus allows you to raise your level of abstraction, by layer by layer define your definitions (or "classes" if you will) with well crafted queries, that can be used for further refined classifying queries.
+- Re Datalog syntax: yes, the "composability" is the main reason that I decided to adopt it as the query language.
+This is also the reason why we made storing query results back into the database very easy (no pre-declaration of "tables" necessary) so that intermediate results can be materialized in the database at will and be used by multiple subsequent queries.

+-
+-

 - ## [Ideas for DataScript 2 | Hacker News_202208](https://news.ycombinator.com/item?id=32447636)
 - **Reactive updates** is the big one, in my opinion.